Make it an easy Monday with this Organized Kids Station.

 Hi everyone!
 It’s Monday which means another installment of Make it Easy Mondays.
-Today’s post is about organization!
+Today’s post is all about an organized kids station!
 Btw, I was able to figure out how to add printable versions of the recipes on the posts so you will see that below each recipe post.
 Yay!
 Now, go make those pancakes.
 My kids just devoured them for breakfast before leaving for school.

 After you have kids, you literally double or triple the amount of stuff you own.
 It’s crazy.
 They literally take over everything.
 They eat all your food.
 They scream at you.
 They won’t let you sleep in.
 They won’t let you sleep….. period.
 They poop all the time.
 They leave stuff everywhere.
 It’s awesome!
 Ha!